GatoGraphQL/GatoGraphQL/README.md

 ## What can be implemented with it?

-- Niche/decentralized social network
+- Niche social networks
-- Decentralized market-places
+- Decentralized websites
 - Content aggregators
 - Server back-end for mobile apps
 - Microservices
+- APIs for Wordpress websites

 ## Installation